-We construct a dual assignment based on the allocation decision made in \Cref{alg:primal dual matching} (denoted by $\ALG$ throughout the proof) as follows.
-First, set $\onlineduali \gets 0$ and $\offlinedualj \gets 0$ for all $i\in\onlinenodes,j\in\offlinenodes$.
-Now consider every allocation (and buybacking) decision in $\ALG$.
-Whenever $\ALG$ buybacks $dx$ amount of offline node $j$ from online node $i'$ and then re-allocates this $dx$ amount of offline node $j$ to online node $i$, update the dual variables as follows:
+We construct a dual assignment based on the allocation decisions made by \Cref{alg:primal dual matching} (denoted by $\ALG$ throughout the proof) as follows.
+Initially, set dual variables $\onlineduali \gets 0$ and $\offlinedualj \gets 0$ for all $i\in\onlinenodes$ and $j\in\offlinenodes$.
+Then, consider every allocation (and buyback) decision in $\ALG$.
+Whenever the algorithm buys back an infinitesimal fraction $dx$ of offline node $j$ previously allocated to online node $i'$ and reallocates this fraction to the current online node $i$, we update the dual variables as follows: